Craven Museum & Gallery

 For more information or if you are interesting in volunteering please contact the museum.

 The gallery is on the ground floor.
-The museum is on the first floor and a stair lift is available.
+The museum is on the first floor, but unfortunately our stair lift is currently out of order.
+We will update this website when it is fixed.
 Disabled parking spaces are located nearby.
 Guide dogs are welcome.
 Download our full Access Statement.